-Persons who enter the site could contact contaminants in the soil by walking on the site, digging or otherwise disturbing the soil.
-People are not drinking the contaminated groundwater because the area is served by a public water supply that is not affected by this contamination.
-Volatile organic compounds in soil vapor (air spaces within soil) may move into buildings and affect indoor air quality.
-The process, which is similar to the movement of radon gas from the subsurface into the indoor air of buildings, is referred to as soil vapor intrusion.
-Currently, there is no on-site building.
-However, the potential exists for the inhalation of site contaminants via the soil vapor intrusion pathway for any future on-site development, as well as for offsite buildings.
+The site is fenced so people are not expected to come into contact with contaminated soil or groundwater.
+People are not drinking the groundwater because the area is served by a public water supply that is not affected by this contamination.
+Volatile organic compounds in soil vapor (air spaces within the soil) may move into buildings and affect the indoor air quality.
+This process which is similar to the movement of radon gas from the subsurface into the indoor air of buildings, is referred to as soil vapor intrusion.
+The site is vacant so inhalation of site contaminants in indoor air is not a current concern, however, the potential exists for the inhalation of site contaminants due to soil vapor intrusion for future on-site buildings.
+Environmental sampling indicates soil vapor is not a concern for off-site buildings.